3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.X.X (XXX X, 2019)
+> Version 5.X.X (XXX XX, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
-This prevents a segfault that can occur from the new "Force HUD Override" option.
+This prevents a segfault that can occur with "Force HUD override" active.
-        As noted in known issues above, it is recommended you avoid using this option in LZDoom, at least for now.
-  [ALL] Stats: Added powerup timers as an option.
-At the moment, works with exactly the same mods as Tekish's
-        LevelInfo 1.22, while more can be added as needed.
-  [DOOM/CHEX/HACX/HERETIC] Now displays secondary ammo if the weapon has it (Hexen already did this) [ALL] Added "Force HUD Override" option.
-This will override any other custom HUD and use this HUD, regardless
-        of load order (this is intended for autoloading in particular) [DOOM] Automatic compatibility added for Pirate Doom
+        It is recommended to avoid activating this option in LZDoom (at least for now) [ALL] General Settings: "Force HUD override" option added.
+This will override any other custom HUD and use this HUD instead, regardless of load order (intended for autoload in particular) [ALL] Stats: "Powerup timers" option added.
+Works exactly the same as in LevelInfo v1.22 by Tekish (for now) [DOOM/CHEX/HACX/HERETIC] Secondary ammo now displayed if required (Hexen already did this) [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini

 > Version 5.1.2 (Nov 4, 2019)
   [ALL] MENUDEF: Code optimization (now only HacX needs two files, all other games just one)